stephaneVercouillieBMID/slate/source/index.html.md

   * Click OK.
 3. The App Links Assistant adds intent filters based on your URL mapping to the `AndroidManifest.xml` file, and highlights it in the `Preview` field.
 If the you would like to make any changes, click Open `AndroidManifest.xml` to edit the intent filter.

-<aside class="notice">To support more links without updating the app, you should define a URL mapping that supports redirect URIs that he will add in the future. </aside>
+<aside class="notice">To support more links without updating the app, you should define a URL mapping that supports future redirect URIs. </aside>

 4. To verify the URL mapping works properly, enter a URL in the Check URL Mapping field and click Check Mapping.
 If it's working correctly, the success message shows that the URL entered maps to the activity you selected.
 5. Handle incoming links.
 Once you have verified that the URL mapping is working correctly, you MUST add the logic to handle the intent he created.